fmrtl73/pxdocs/content/reference/CLI/cloud-snaps.md

   backup-group, bg

 Flags:
-      --full                Force a full backup
+      --cred-id string      Cloud credentials ID to be used for the backup -d, --delete-local        Deletes local snap created for backup after backup is done, also forces next backup to be full --full                Force a full backup
       --group string        group id
+  -h, --help                help for backup-group
-      --cred-id string      Cloud credentials ID to be used for the backup --label pairs         list of comma-separated name=value pairs -v, --volume_ids string   list of comma-separated volume IDs -h, --help                help for backup-group
+      --label pairs         list of comma-separated name=value pairs -v, --volume_ids string   list of comma-separated volume IDs

 Global Flags:
       --ca string            path to root certificate for ssl usage --cert string          path to client certificate for ssl usage --color                output with color coding
       --config string        config file (default is $HOME/.pxctl.yaml) --context string       context name that overrides the current auth context -j, --json                 output in json
-      --key string       path to client key for ssl usage --raw              raw CLI output for instrumentation
+      --key string           path to client key for ssl usage --output-type string   use "wide" to show more details --raw                  raw CLI output for instrumentation
       --ssl                  ssl enabled for portworx
 ```

 #### Examples